-The Speed Control Function (SCF) shall use the speed limit information from the SLIF to set the Vadj, with or without driver confirmation.
+The Speed Control Function (SCF) shall use the speed limit information from the SLIF to set the Vadj, with or without driver confirmation (to the choice of the Vehicle Manufacturer).
 The system should adopt, or offer the driver to adopt, an adjusted Vadj within 5s after a change in the speed limit.